arcus/DART_Community_of_Practice_Wave1/README.md

 ## Automation

-Any update to a file in Prompts or Weekly_Emails/Email_Text will trigger a GitHub Action that will rebuild the weekly emails, schedule, and syllabus on `push`ing to the repository.
+Any update to a file in Prompts, Weekly_Emails/Email_Text, or scripts will trigger a GitHub Action that will rebuild the weekly emails, schedule, and syllabus on `push`ing to the repository.

+**WARNING / TODO:** If a change is made that does not alter the weekly emails, schedule, or syllabus, (e.g. adding comments to scripts) the build will fail because it has nothing to change.
+It is okay to ignore this failure.

 ### Scripts